HoyLab-Rowan/pyRUQT/README.md

 DFT (PySCF), and mixed method NEGF calculations (ex.
 MC-PDFT for extended molecule region and DFT for electrodes).
 Support for NEGF-RDM to come in furture
 (NEGF-RDM will require the Maple Quantum Chemistry Toolbox).

-Each currently supported NEGF engine type (ASE and RUQT-Fortran) offers a different approach to treating electrode-extended molecule interactions and coupling:
+Each currently supported NEGF engine types (ASE and RUQT-Fortran) offer a different approach to treating electrode-extended molecule interactions and coupling:

-1. ASE Transport Engine: Semi-infinite leads determined with an efficient decimation technique to determine Fermi level, device/electrode interactions, and coupling (see Paper #2).
+1. ASE Transport Engine (sie_negf class): Semi-infinite leads determined with an efficient decimation technique to determine Fermi level, device/electrode interactions, and coupling (see Paper #2).
 Separate Hamiltonian and Overlap matrices for the extended molecule and repeating electrode blocks are used to construct the Green's functions.

-2. RUQT-Fortran Transport Engine: Metal wide band limit approximation with user provided Fermi level and coupling constants (Papers 1 & 3).
+2. RUQT-Fortran Transport Engine (wbl_negf class): Metal wide band limit approximation with user provided Fermi level and coupling constants (Papers 1 & 3).
 Only 1
-Hamiltonian and Overlap matrix is used to contruct the Green's Functions which are divided by program into the electrode and extended molecule regions based on number of electrode atoms specificed by user.
+Hamiltonian and Overlap matrix is used to contruct the Green's Functions which are divided by program into the electrode and extended molecule regions based on number of electrode atoms specified by user.

-This software runs the standard Landuaer current, conductance, and zero-bias transmission calculations found in RUQT-Fortran/ASE and adds additional calculation types and features not found in either:

 New Calculation Types:
   1. Differential Conductance